Includes airfare, hotel, tours, transfers, baggage handling and more!

-Today, tour Valparaiso and Vina del Mar, complete with a Chilean folklore show and empanadas.
-Valparaiso, recently appointed by UNESCO World Inheritance for the Humanity, is the main port of Chile.
-See Errazuriz Avenue, the harbour, the Promenade and Prat Pier, Sotomayor Square, the Custom building, Portales Beach and the Membrillo Fishermen cove, Playa Ancha district with the Naval Academy, Cerro (Hill) Artilleria rand the 21 of May View Point with a panoramic sight over the port and the bay, the old bohemian port quarter, continuing through the business center.
-Optional time to ascend by one of the older funiculars to the Gervasoni and Atkinson Promenades with XIX century aristocratic mansions overlooking the harbour.
-You’ll pass through Viña del Mar, created in 19th Century and pretty resort town on the South Pacific coast.
+Today, tour Valparaiso and Vina del Mar, complete with a Chilean folklore show.
+Valparaiso is the main port of Chile, and its Historic Quarter is designated as a UNESCO World Heritage Site.
+Your tour includes Errazuriz Avenue, the harbour, the Promenade and Prat Pier, Sotomayor Square, the Custom building, Portales Beach and the Membrillo Fishermen cove, Playa Ancha district with the Naval Academy, Cerro (Hill) Artilleria and the 21 of May View Point with a panoramic sight over the port and the bay, the old bohemian port quarter, and the business center.
+We will stop for a snack of freshly prepared empanadas, then, depending on time, might provide the option to ascend by one of the older funiculars to the Gervasoni and Atkinson Promenades with XIX century aristocratic mansions overlooking the harbour.
+Afterwards, you’ll pass through Viña del Mar, created in 19th Century and pretty resort town on the South Pacific coast.
 On arrival we will see the garden clock on the hillside of Cerro Castillo, on top of which stands the Presidents’ summer residence, following the La Marina Avenue and the seaside Peru Avenue, will observe the Casino.
-Further on will visit La Salinas and Reñaca beaches, the coastal road leading to Concon fishermen village.
-At the Oceanic Rock View Point, we turn around toward the center of the city via the Libertad Avenue in sight of the La Rioja Palace, the Sporting Club racing track, the Vergara Square and the classic Valparaiso promenade-street.
-Enjoy an informative tour, wine tasting and lunch at a beautiful organic winery in the Rosario Valley before returning to the hotel by coach.
-(B, D)
+Finish the tour with an incredible experience – an informative tour, wine tasting and lunch at a beautiful organic winery in the Rosario Valley.
+(B, L)

 Day 19: Santiago to Sacred Valley